synox/food-health-dict/README.md

 # food-health-dict
-Open dictionary of food restrictions for allergy and veg*an.
-Translations to use in an app.
+Free copyleft phrasebook of phrases to use in allergy or vegan/vegetarian apps.

 The idea is to create a set of sentences to use in an Vegan/Vegetarian/Pescaterian or Allergy-App.
 The text is free to use.
-Most important is that there are good apps for people who need them.
+It is relatively easy to make show texts in an app.
+The hard part is to collect good translatons.
+This project intends to create a base to create useful apps with ease.

 Its Important to have licence-free translations, CC-by are ok to add in the credits.